mjkloeckner/kloeckner.com.ar/md/sav/sav.md

-% title: "Sorting Algorithms Visualized with SDL2"
+% title: "Sorting Algorithms Visualized"
 % date: "18-Sep-2022"

-# Sorting Algorithms Visualized with SDL2
+# Sorting Algorithms Visualized

 SAV, short for Sorting Algorithms Visualized, is a desktop app that shows how an array is being sorted using different algorithms.